-As described in note 1, these combined financial statements - statutory basis were prepared on the basis of accounting that demonstrates compliance with Section 12 of Chapter 7A Massachusetts General Laws, as amended and budgetary principles of the Commonwealth of Massachusetts, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles.
+As described in notes 1 and 2, these combined financial statements - statutory basis were prepared on the basis of accounting that demonstrates compliance with Section 12 of Chapter 7A Massachusetts General Laws, as amended and budgetary principles of the Commonwealth of Massachusetts, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles.

-Based on our review, we are not aware of any material modifications that should be made to the accompanying combined financial statements in order for them to be in conformity with the basis of accounting described in note 1.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying combined financial statements - statutory basis in order for them to be in conformity with the statutory basis of accounting described in notes 1 and 2.

-Our review was made primarily for the purpose of expressing a conclusion that there are no material modifications that should be made to the combined financial statements - statutory basis in order for them to be in conformity with the basis of accounting described in note 1.
-The introductory section, combining and individual fund financial statements - statutory basis, supplemental information, and statistical section listed in the foregoing table of contents, prepared in conformity with the basis of accounting described in note 1, are presented for purposes of additional analysis and is not a required part of the combined financial statements - statutory basis.
+Our review was made primarily for the purpose of expressing a conclusion that there are no material modifications that should be made to the combined financial statements - statutory basis in order for them to be in conformity with the basis of accounting described in notes 1 and 2.
+The introductory section, combining and individual fund financial statements - statutory basis, supplemental information, and statistical section listed in the foregoing table of contents, prepared in conformity with the basis of accounting described in notes 1 and 2, are presented for purposes of additional analysis and is not a required part of the combined financial statements - statutory basis.
 The combining and individual fund financial statements - statutory basis and supplemental information have been subjected to the inquiry and analytical procedures applied in the review of the combined financial statements - statutory basis, and we did not become aware of any material modifications that should be made to such information.
-The introductory and statistical sections have not been subjected to the inquiry and analytical procedures applied in the review of the combined financial statements - statutory basis, and we did not become aware of any material modifications that should be made to such information.

-financial statements - statutory basis, but have been compiled from information that is the representation of management, without audit or review and, accordingly, we do not express an opinion or any other form of assurance on such information.
+The introductory and statistical sections have not been subjected to the inquiry and analytical procedures applied in the review of the combined financial statements - statutory basis, but have been compiled from information that is the representation of management, without audit or review and, accordingly, we do not express an opinion or any other form of assurance on such information.